Orthodontics: Training

 There are several specialty areas in dentistry, but the specialty of orthodontics was the first to be recognized within dentistry.
 Specifically, the American Dental Association recognized orthodontics as a specialty in the 1950s.
-Each country has their own system for training and registering orthodontic specialists.
+Each country has its own system for training and registering orthodontic specialists.

 Australia

-In Australia, to obtain an accredited three-year full-time university degree in orthodontics, one will need to be a qualified dentist (complete an AHPRA registered general dental degree) with a minimum of two years of clinical experience.
-There are several universities in Australia that offer orthodontic programs: University of Adelaide, University of Melbourne, University of Sydney, University of Queensland, University of Western Australia, University of Otago.
-Orthodontic Courses are accredited by the Australian Dental Council and reviewed by the Australian Society of Orthodontists (ASO).
+In Australia, to obtain an accredited three-year full-time university degree in orthodontics, one will need to be a qualified dentist (complete an AHPRA-registered general dental degree) with a minimum of two years of clinical experience.
+There are several universities in Australia that offer orthodontic programs: the University of Adelaide, the University of Melbourne, the University of Sydney, the University of Queensland, the University of Western Australia, and the University of Otago.
+Orthodontic courses are accredited by the Australian Dental Council and reviewed by the Australian Society of Orthodontists (ASO).
 Prospective applicants should obtain information from the relevant institution before applying for admission.
 After completing a degree in orthodontics, specialists are required to be registered with the Australian Health Practitioner Regulation Agency (AHPRA) in order to practice.

 Bangladesh

 Dhaka Dental College in Bangladesh is one of the many schools recognized by the Bangladesh Medical and Dental Council (BM&DC) that offer post-graduation orthodontic courses.
 Before applying to any post-graduation training courses, an applicant must have completed the Bachelor of Dental Surgery (BDS) examination from any dental college.
 After application, the applicant must take an admissions test held by the specific college.
-When successful, selected candidates undergo training for six months.
+If successful, selected candidates undergo training for six months.

 Canada

 In Canada, obtaining a dental degree, such as a Doctor of Dental Surgery (DDS) or Doctor of Medical Dentistry (DMD), would be required before being accepted by a school for orthodontic training.
 Currently, there are 10 schools in the country offering the orthodontic specialty.
 Candidates should contact the individual school directly to obtain the most recent pre-requisites before entry.
-The Canadian Dental Association expects orthodontists to complete at least two years of post-doctoral, specialty training in orthodontics in an accredited program, after graduating from their dental degree.
+The Canadian Dental Association expects orthodontists to complete at least two years of post-doctoral, specialty training in orthodontics in an accredited program after graduating from their dental degree.